Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/aem-assets-cloud-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the Adobe Experience Manager Assets Microsoft Graph connector for Microsoft Search and Microsoft 365 Copilot" ms.date: 03/14/2025
+description: "Set up the Adobe Experience Manager Assets Microsoft 365 Copilot connector for Microsoft Search and Microsoft 365 Copilot" ms.date: 03/14/2025
 ---

-# Adobe Experience Manager Assets Microsoft Graph connector (preview)
+# Adobe Experience Manager Assets Microsoft 365 Copilot connector (preview)

-With the Adobe Experience Manager Assets Microsoft Graph connector, your organization can index published assets of your Adobe Experience Manager Assets instance.
+With the Adobe Experience Manager Assets Microsoft 365 Copilot connector, your organization can index published assets of your Adobe Experience Manager Assets instance.
 After you configure the connector and index content from Adobe Experience Manager Assets, end users can search for those published assets in Microsoft Copilot and from any Microsoft Search client.

-This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors an Adobe Experience Manager Assets Microsoft Graph connector.
+This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors an Adobe Experience Manager Assets Microsoft 365 Copilot connector.

 ## Capabilities
 - Index the published assets of your Adobe Experience Manager Assets.